-Alongside Health and Safety and SafeGuarding, every team and facility are working hard to make the safety of students our number one priority this semester.
+Alongside Health and Safety and SafeGuarding, every team and facility are working hard to make the safety of students our number one priority.
 From the Oriam’s phased re-introduction of classes, to new click and collect and online payment options at food and drinks services, to Accommodation Halls preparing for international arrivals and self-isolation, every part of your student journey has been designed with safety in mind.

 Keeping you safe on campus, through the three W’s:

 - Wash your hands: With hand-sanitiser stations around campus.